ONSdigital/ras-party/API.md

 ####Respondent Endpoints
 * `GET /tokens/verify/<token>`
+    * Verifies a users email address when provided with a valid token.
     * Must be prefaced with `/party-api/v1/` in url string (or current version).

 &mdash; Endpoint to verify a users email address using a token sent to them.